BOARD OF DIRECTORS

 Before joining the Foundation, Dana served as the Program and Communications Director for the Maine Philanthropy Center.
 In this role she worked with foundations, nonprofits, and individual philanthropists on a diverse range of issues affecting our state.
 Prior to MPC, Dana worked in art museum education and led the Learning and Interpretation Dept. at the Portland Museum of Art for almost 20 years.
 She is a Board member of Pineland Farms and the Portland Public Library and an active volunteer for Portland Public Schools and the Maine State Ballet.
 Dana and her husband Robert live in Portland with their two children.
 They try to spend as much time on Long Pond in the Belgrade Lakes as possible.

 Gloria previously worked for a comprehensive college search and application guidance program geared toward lower income and first generation students, and in the retail industry.
 She has chosen to spend her volunteer efforts supporting education and the arts.
 She has held multiple positions in school-related organizations within MSAD51, has dedicated many hours to Girl Scouts of Maine and Portland Ballet, and is currently involved in canine rescue.
-Gloria lives in North Yarmouth with her husband Todd and their three children.
+Gloria lives in North Yarmouth with her husband Todd where they've raised three children.
+She enjoys playing with clay whenever she gets the chance.